 What makes a piece of branded content truly land?
 Too often we assume it’s primarily how it looks, but great directors and neuroscience suggest otherwise.
-George Lucas famously stated that sound is half of the entertainment; Orson Welles claims he judged takes with his back to the stage to better focus on sounds and rhythm, and research shows audio lingers in memory for 2-3 seconds (echoic memory) while image fades after a quarter second (iconic memory).
+George Lucas famously stated that sound is half of the entertainment; Orson Welles claims he judged takes with his back to the stage to better focus on sounds and rhythm; while research shows audio lingers in memory for 2-3 seconds (echoic memory) while image fades after a quarter second (iconic memory).

 That gap matters.
 High quality, impactful posts don’t just look right — they also sound right.
 These extra 1-2 seconds in the echoic memory could well be what nudges on-the-fence viewers to visit comments, now one of the engines of virality.